dentproject/testing/README.md

 # DENT Testing
 Welcome to DENT testing repository.
 This is the public repository for test-cases contributed by different organizations for DENT OS features.

-Test Cases should be divided up into types such as:
+Test Cases are divided into two parts:

+Amazon Testcases:

 Functional - Features (VRF, LLDP, ACL, etc)